-BrailleBlaster is a revolutionary new software tool for braille transcribers and others who need to produce high-quality braille material!
-It takes advantage of the rich markup contained in NIMAS files (National Instructional Materials Accessibility Standard) and EPUB files to automate basic translation and formatting and to make more advanced tasks quicker and easier.
-Designed primarily for editing textbooks that meet the specifications published by the Braille Authority of North America (BANA), the purpose of BrailleBlaster is to help braille producers ensure that every student has their braille textbooks on the first day of class.
+BrailleBlaster takes advantage of the rich markup contained in NIMAS (National Instructional Materials Accessibility Standard) files to automate basic formatting and gives you tools to make advanced tasks quicker and easier.
+Designed primarily for editing textbooks that meet the specifications published by the Braille Authority of North America, the purpose of BrailleBlaster is to help braille producers ensure that every student has their braille textbooks on the first day of class.

 - Translate braille accurately in UEB or EBAE